 Over the last couple of weeks, we've covered quite a few different one.
 We've had to style faux marketing websites in plain CSS and LESS, focusing on mix-ins, correctly using variables, or making sure the design is pixel perfect.
 We've built a travel website, which focused more on incorporating event listeners.
 Other than that, we've had:

-Next week is project week, where we're supposed to build a fully-featured landing page with as much fanciness as we can manage.
+Next week is build week, where we're supposed to build a complete landing page with as much fanciness as we can manage.
 We've got three days to replicate a design we like and make sure it's a pixel-perfect copy.
-Four week in and we're already trying to replicate the work of people with 50X the experience.
-Because why not?
+Shouldn't be too much of an issue.
+I look forward to building stuff from scratch, though!